MikroElektronika/mikrosdk_click_v2/clicks/buttonpower/README.md

 ### Application Init

-> This function initializes and configures the logger and click modules.
+> This function initializes and configures the logger and Click modules.

 ```c